 pip Platform Docs

-Comprehensive documentation for the pip platform — a permissionless token launcher built on Base using the Clanker v4 protocol.
+Comprehensive documentation for the pip platform — a permissionless token launcher built on Base using the Doppler protocol.
 Learn how token creation, fee sharing, vesting, and the deflationary $PIPAI mechanics work under the hood.

 What is pip?

 pip is a platform that lets anyone create an ERC-20 token for any X (Twitter) profile in seconds.
-The token is deployed on Base L2 through the Clanker v4 protocol, which handles liquidity pool creation, fee distribution, and token vesting automatically.
+The token is deployed on Base L2 through the Doppler protocol using rehype pools, which handle liquidity pool creation, fee distribution, and token vesting automatically.

 The key innovation is that the person the token is created for doesn't need to sign up or take any action beforehand.
 Anyone can create a token for any X handle, and the profile owner can later claim their vested tokens and trading fees by verifying ownership of the X account.